johncant/nested_model_auth/README.md

+# Read this first

+Turns out that I was way ahead of the game here and the Rails team have done this better :) - https://github.com/rails/protected_attributes

 # NestedModelAuth

 nested\_model\_auth is a simple model based authentication nanoframework for use with ActiveRecord.
 All it does is provide convenient methods of determining whether a new or changed record should be allowed to be saved by a user.
 The goal is to provide a method which can be hooked into by <a href=https://github.com/ryanb/cancan>CanCan</a> to authorize saving of new or changed records to protect against mass assignment vulnerabilities.
 Please note that this gem does not depend on CanCan, and I don't presume to tell you how you _should_ use this gem, but only how to use it and how I intend to use it.